scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

 ---

-# Performance Comparision
+# Performance Comparison

 Let's compare the performance of the demo app with and without caching.

-The subsequent graphs were generated using tsung against a deployment of the `master` branch (without caching) and against a deployment of the `server_side_caching` branch (with server-side caching) using the default rails caching mechanism (memory).
+The subsequent graphs were generated using Tsung against a deployment of the `master` branch (without caching) and against a deployment of the `server_side_caching` branch (with server-side caching) using the default rails caching mechanism (memory).